 The LGL Western Newfoundland SEA (2005b) confirmed that strong communication at sea is an effective means of minimizing interference between offshore oil and gas exploration projects and fishing activities.
 Communication is required between operators, regulators and the fishing industry in the planning and execution phases of geohazard surveys to minimize interactions and effects from survey activities.
 The Old Harry Prospect geohazard survey will be planned and coordinated with the fishing industry and with DFO to reduce potential conflict with commercial fishing activities (i.e., fisheries vessel traffic), sensitive life cycle stages of various fish species, and DFO assessment surveys (if any are anticipated to overlap with the four day geohazard survey, as outlined in the following section).
-Communication can be established through a single point of contact (SPOC) for each stakeholder and can be enhanced through the use of an Environmental Observer capable of serving as a Fisheries Liaison Officer.
+Communication can be established through a single point of contact (SPOC) for each stakeholder and can be enhanced through the use of a qualified observer(s) capable of serving as a Fisheries Liaison Officer.

 The current Old Harry Prospect project will adhere to recommendations that communication be maintained at sea by the Project vessels via marine radio (LGL 2005b).
 This will facilitate information exchange with fisheries participants, including vessel operators.
 Relevant operations information including vessel schedule and location will be publicized using the Notices to Shipping (Continuous Marine Broadcast and NavTex) and CBC Radio's Fisheries Broadcast, as recommended by the Western Newfoundland SEA for the western Newfoundland Offshore Area (LGL 2005b).
+Similar information will be made available to a French speaking radio station (CFIM Radio) broadcasting to the Magdalen Islands.